shagunuppal/Riemannian_Geometry_of_Deep_Generative_Models/README.md

-Riemannian Geometry of Deep Generative Models
+# Riemannian Geometry of Deep Generative Models

-This repository represents a basic implementation of the paper Riemannian Geometry of Deep Generative Models, along with the results on two datasets namely MNIST and CelebA.
+This repository represents a basic implementation of the paper <a href="https://arxiv.org/abs/1711.08014">"Riemannian Geometry of Deep Generative Models"</href>, along with the results on two datasets namely MNIST and CelebA.